ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ## 1. What is a Typical Hub?
 ### 1.1 Hub Age

-We first took a look at how long hubs had been running - across all hubs, at an individial level, and compared with one another.
+We first took a look at how long hubs had been running - across all hubs, at an individual level, and compared with one another.

 Informative in its own right, hub age and derived from this, what we considered 'active months' (i.e. excluding January), would also inform many of the other key measures in the following sections.